Aftermath of the George Floyd protests in Minneapolis–Saint Paul: Oscar Lee Stewart Jr.

 Oscar Lee Stewart Jr., a 30-year-old man from Burnsville, Minnesota, died on May 28, 2020, in a fire that destroyed the Max It Pawn shop on East Lake Street in Minneapolis.
 His remains were recovered by federal and state authorities on July 20 and his identity revealed the following October.
 The Hennepin County Medical Examiner's office classified his death as a homicide due to inhalation and thermal injuries sustained in an intentional building fire.
 The Max It Pawn shop was located a few blocks east of the third precinct station in an area of heavy rioting.
 Montez T. Lee Jr., 25-year-old man from Rochester, Minnesota, was federally charged in June 2020 with arson for the particular fire.

 Two days after Floyd's murder, on May 28, 2020, Stewart Jr. had called his family to say was going to stop by Lake Street to see the protests.
 He did not return home that evening.
 Over the ensuing weeks, his family filed a missing persons report and conducted a search of its own for Stewart, and eventually tracked his car's GPS to behind the pawnshop.
 It was not until authorities discovered human remains at the pawn shop in July, and later matched his DNA, that Stewart's whereabouts were known.
 Videos from the night of May 28, 2020, revealed a frantic search for a person trapped inside the pawn shop as it burned.
 Bystanders had tried to remove plywood panels from the exterior of the building when they heard faint cries for help from inside.
 The cries had stopped when firefighters arrived at the scene and found the building engulfed in flames.
 Firefighters were unable to conduct a sweep due to the deteriorating conditions.
 Family members of Stewart questioned why it took authorities nearly two months to search the wreckage again to find his remains.

 In July 2021, Montez T. Lee Jr. pled guilty to one federal count of arson for his actions on May 28, 2020, that included pouring an accelerate around the business and setting it on fire.
 Lee, along with others, broke into the pawn shop, and Lee's actions were captured by surveillance video.
 Lee was not specifically prosecuted for Steward's death and his attorney disputed that he was responsible stating that Lee believed that the pawn shop was empty when he set it on fire.
 Prosecutors in the federal arson case against Lee requested leniency in his prison sentence as they did not believe he intended to hurt anyone when he started the fire.
+In January 2022, Montez Terrial Lee Jr. was sentenced to 10 years in prison.